 From 2016-2019, a three-year project of refurbishment of the dormitories in the 1929 Building was completed, this included replacement of the windows in an environmentally supportive way and a renovation of the living spaces.

 Our most recent development has been the phased renovation and upgrade of the Infirmary including the installation of a lift.
 It will connect to each floor of the Infirmary, not least the top floor where boys have their physiotherapy sessions.
-This project is due for completion in June 2022.
+This project was completed in Autumn 2022.
 The Infirmary was built in 1872 and was one of a number of buildings overseen by the then Rector, Fr Carbery S.J.
 The Infirmary is an example of how the foresight of some came to benefit the generations of pupils who followed.
 It has served the College well for over the past century and a half and shall continue to serve pupils for many decades to come.